 Characterization of Investments in REMIC Certificates.
 In general, the REMIC Certificates will be "real estate assets" within the meaning of Section 856(c)(4)(A) of the Code and assets described in Section 7701(a)(19)(C) of the Code in the same proportion that the assets of the REMIC underlying the certificates would be so treated.
 Moreover, if 95% or more of the assets of the REMIC qualify for any of the foregoing treatments at all times during a calendar year, the REMIC Certificates will qualify for the corresponding status in their entirety for that calendar year.
-Interest (including original issue discount) on the REMIC Regular Certificates and income allocated to the class of REMIC Residual Certificates will be interest described in Section 856(c)(4)(A) of the Code.
-In addition, the REMIC Regular Certificates will be "qualified mortgages" within the meaning of Section856(c)(4)(A) of the Code if transferred to another REMIC on its startup day in exchange for regular or residual interests therein.
+Interest (including original issue discount) on the REMIC Regular Certificates and income allocated to the class of REMIC Residual Certificates will be interest described in Section 856(c)(3)(B) of the Code to the extent that the certificates are treated as "real estate assets" within the meaning of Section 856(c)(4)(A) of the Code.
+In addition, the REMIC Regular Certificates will be "qualified mortgages" within the meaning of Section860G(a)(3) of the Code if transferred to another REMIC on its startup day in exchange for regular or residual interests therein.
 The determination as to the percentage of the REMIC's assets that constitute assets described in the foregoing sections of the Code will be made with respect to each calendar quarter based on the average adjusted basis of each category of the assets held by the REMIC during the calendar quarter.
-The REMIC Administrator will report those determinations to certificate in the manner and at the times required by applicable Treasury regulations.
+The REMIC Administrator will report those determinations to certificateholders in the manner and at the times required by applicable Treasury regulations.